atom0s/XiEvents/Event VM Structures.md

 There are two copies of the same pointer here as the client makes use of index 0 for a hard-copy that is never changed, while index 1 holds a mutable copy that can be changed.

-During opcode `0x007A`, there are multiple cases where these values are made use of, as well as `Unknown0009`.
+During opcode `0x007A`, there are multiple cases where these values are made use of, as well as `ExtDataModifiedCounter`.

 This appears to be used to allow entities to share their extended event information.

-## `Unknown0009`
+## `ExtDataModifiedCounter`

-`Unknown0009` is a counter/flag used to tell when `ExtData[1]` has been modified.
+Counter/flag used to tell when `ExtData[1]` has been modified.
 When this happens, the client also makes use of `EntityTargetIndex` and `EntityServerId`.
 These are used in a similar fashion where index 0 of both of these are hard-copies, and index 1 is mutable.

 ---